puppetlabs/puppet-docs/source/puppet/6.0/config_set.markdown

 Puppet loads most of its settings from [the puppet.conf config file.][puppet.conf] You can edit this file directly, or you can change individual settings with the `puppet config set` command.

-> When to Use This
+> When to use this
 > -----
 >
 > We recommend using `puppet config set` for: